PsykoSoldi3r/ngTranslate/README.md

 });
 ```

-Create folder in the root of of your applicatie with name: languages
+Create folder in the root of your applicatie with name: languages

 You will place your language files inside the language folder.
 File name format as follow: en_US.lang.json.
 An example file:
 ```json